emmapa/proximity_kit/PK_MUV/README.md

 Green-aqua blink: the kit can't reach the MUV server and the "check message" is not sent.

 ## Power supply and Batt Led
-The PK_MUV kit runs on a rechargeable battery and its life in operation mode is about 4 days.
+The PK_MUV kit runs on a rechargeable battery, a 2000mAh Lithium Ion Polymer cell last about 4 days when the PK_MUV kit works in operational mode.
+The status of the battery is visualised by the Batt Led:
-The Batt Led visualises the conditions:

 * battery level > 50%: Batt Led blinks slow, colour green
 * 50% > battery level > 30%: Batt Led blinks slow, colour orange
 * 30% > battery level > 20%: Batt Led blinks slow, colour red.